markshapiro/split-into-streams/README.md

 	explicitRead: true,   // set as explicit
 })
 const stream = await rs.readUntil('\n');
-// receives stream will end at next line break (including delimiter) stream.on("data", data => { ... })
+// received stream will end at next line break (including delimiter) stream.on("data", data => { ... })
 ```
 NOTE: this method will automatically pause the given stream on creation, and resume & pause when reading each next chunk, this  will force the main stream to stay until everything is read when we read from stdout of spawn process for example.